Welcome to the London Luton Airport Consultative Committee (LLACC) web site.

 - Luton Borough Council has estimated that these companies employed around 8,400 people.

 - The origins of the airport go back 70 years, to July 1938.

 - A new terminal was opened in 1999 along with the airport rail station.
 In July 2005, the new terminal was further developed with the opening of a new departure lounge and retail / catering complex.

 - In January 2008 the Airport launched its Community Engagement Strategy, which sets out the Airport's formal commitments to the community up to 2012.
 The strategy focuses on three action areas, 'A Better Environment', 'A Vibrant Neighbourhood' and 'A Growing Economy', identifying priority programmes in each one.

-- LLAOL is in the process of introducing a NOx Levy on all departing aircraft where the engine NOx emission exceeds 400 grammes per passenger and on non-passenger aircraft.
+- We have a programme of Air Quality Monitoring to determine the contribution of the Airport to local air emissions.
+LLAOL has also introduced a NOx Levy on all departing aircraft where the engine NOx emission exceeds 400 grammes per passenger and on non-passenger aircraft.
 Further information is available on the Airport's website.

 Airspace Change Proposal Consultation